 For example, if your event is being broadcast, take care to select speakers who will be comfortable with the camera, and who will be eloquent.

 How: List the key success factors and ask your attendees to provide a score on each (one question per criterion - ideally with a Likert scale score of 1-7, to avoid neutral opinions as much as possible), and make status points with those who score fair or poor.
-This is also an opportunity to ensure the continuous improvement of these providers, very important during your events.
+This is also an opportunity to ensure the continuous improvement of these providers, which is important during your events.

 🧠 Synthesize and bring new ideas from brainstorms and collective intelligence

 Why: Collective intelligence is often a vector of innovation in companies.
-Regardless of the frequency of brainstorming, the pooling of ideas in order to solve a common problem often leads to a consensual and unexpected solution.
+Regardless of the frequency of brainstorming, the pooling of ideas in order to solve a common problem often leads to a collective and unexpected solution.

 How: During your internal events, to bring out good ideas and stimulate your employees' creativity, you can use tools like Mural to set up interactive brainstorming workshops.